 Tanami Mine Site

-The Tanami mine site is located approximately 650km northwest of Alice Springs, Northern Territory, Australia.
+The Tanami mine site is located approximately 650 km northwest of Alice Springs, Northern Territory, Australia.
 It has been operated by Newmont Tanami Operations as a joint venture with the Granites Gold Mine.
 Ore was mined from no less than 40 open pits spread out over the mine lease and several satellite sites.
 Waste rock was deposited in dumps adjacent to the pits while tailings were deposited in mined out open cuts and in paddock-style facilities.
 Mining ceased in 2001 and active decommissioning is expected to last until 2010.
-The completion of rehabilitation requirements, achievement of closure criteria and lease relinquishment to the orignal landowners is expected to occur by the end of 2012.
+The completion of rehabilitation requirements, achievement of closure criteria and lease relinquishment to the original landowners is expected to occur by the end of 2012.

 - Hydrogeological review and assessment;